paiva-s-lab/FlowCT/docs/FlowCT_tutorial.md

 ## FlowCT (R package)
 ### A semi-automated workflow for deconvolution of immunophenotypic data and objective reporting on large datasets

 Hello!
-Thanks for interesting you in FlowCT!
+Thanks for your interest in FlowCT!

 This is a very generic tutorial showing some possibilites of this R package.
 For any additional information or check another analysis appoximations, you can see our paper in [xxxxx](wwww.web.com) and the help for each function of this package.